swinter2011/homepage_redesign/_drafts/2014-07-30-EmailFundraising.md

 I'm eager to see how this experiment works.
 (If you like it,  [tweet](https://twitter.com/home?status=%23MaydayPAC%20just%20asked%20me%20if%20I%20wanted%20to%20opt-out%20of%20fundraising%20emails.%20(Wish%20more%20political%20groups%20would%20do%20that.)%20http://goo.gl/ar6VoM) about it?
 (Or  [give one last time](/newpledge)!)
 And as always, I am happy to read your feedback.

 Thank you again for your support.

-PS: Check out our first schwag at Zazzle!
-(I'm really proud we raised our $7.7+ so far with zero schwag, but everyone needs coffee mugs.)
-(And yes, this is an ambiguous case between fundraising and not, but here's the rule: We'll always point you to schwag!).